 With work units directly rooted in development flows, tasks can then be organized according contexts and concerns: enterprise architecture and computation independent models (CIMs), functional architecture and platform independent models (PIMs) , software architecture and platform specific models (PSMs) , technical architecture and deployment models.

-With the benefits of such traceability processes can be organized according problems (what is to be developed) and solutions (how it may be done), e.g.:
+With the benefits of such traceability processes can be organized according to problems (what is to be developed) and solutions (how it may be done), e.g.:

 - Migration: change of technical architecture.